tamsri/murt/README.md

 MURT can be installed by pip, however, `numpy` is required before the installation.

+!
+The pip installation only works with Linux and MacOS for the moment.

 ```shell
 pip install murt
 ```

-the development version can be installed by the github repository and Make.
+the development version can be built via the github repository and Make.

 ```shell
 git clone https:/github.com/tamsri/murt